-An existing PCSWMM 2D model of the River Des Peres watershed, originally built using the 5.1.011 SWMM computational engine, was imported into PCSWMM version 7.2.
-The model was converted to use the 5.1.013 SWMM engine.
-Originally calibrated to the 2008 flood of record, the model was calibrated to a recent flood event as well as re-calibrated against the 2008 flood.
-Like the individual watershed rainfall hyetographs used in the 2008 event simulation, NEXRAD Stage 3 radar-based rainfall hyetographs were used as rainfall input.
+The existing PCSWMM 2D model of the River Des Peres watershed, originally built using the 5.1.011 SWMM computational engine, was imported into PCSWMM version 7.2.
+Using the 5.1.013 SWMM engine, the model was re-calibrated to a recent flood event and also validated against a recent 2008 flood event.
+Like the individual watershed rainfall hyetographs used in the 2008 event calibration, NEXRAD Stage 3 radar-based rainfall hyetographs were used as rainfall input.

-More specific to calibration, the PCSWMM model was used to simulate observed events that occurred on 8 August 2020 and 14 September 2008.
-Based on the simulation results, the model was further refined.
+To verify its accuracy, the PCSWMM model was used to simulate an event that occurred on 8 August 2020.
+Based on the simulation results, the model was further calibrated.
 The SWMM subcatchment runoff block parameters include: